 Conventional business models in apparel often encourage us to negate our own moral responsibilities as consumers.

 When the Rana Plaza building collapsed in Bangladesh in 2013, faceless victims of the global apparel sector suddenly had faces on our TV screens.
 They became visible.
-And it became impossible for us to plead ignorance, with all that we knew, once we had had a glimpse into the reality of the situation.
+With this glimpse into the reality of the situation it became impossible to plead ignorance.

 Yet while it is possible to feel connected in times of tragedy, it is often hard to feel that same sense of connectedness when we make a choice about what clothes we are going to purchase.